juicedata/juicefs/docs/en/faq.md

 ## What is the rationale for JuiceFS random writes?

 Instead of passing the raw object into the object store, JuiceFS splits it into N blocks of 4M size, numbers it and uploads it to the object store, and stores the numbers into the metadata engine.
 When a random write is performed, it logically overwrites the original content, but actually marks the overwrite as old data and uploads the random write content to the object store.
 When it's time to read the old data, just read the new data from the random part that you just uploaded.
 When a random write is performed, it logically overwrites the original content, but actually marks the overwrite as old data and uploads the random write content to the object store.
 This shifts the complexity of random writes to the complexity of reads.
-This is only a macro implementation logic, and the specific read and write process is very complex.
-You can read [JuiceFS internal implementation](https://juicefs.com/docs/community/internals) and [read and write process](https://juicefs.com/docs/community/internals/io_processing/) for details of logic and coordinate with code combing.
+This is only a macro implementation logic, you can read [JuiceFS internal implementation](https://juicefs.com/docs/community/internals) and [read and write process](https://juicefs.com/docs/community/internals/io_processing/) for details of logic and coordinate with code combing.

 ## Why do I delete files at the mount point, but there is no change or very little change in object storage footprint?